 In some cases you may not see the option to request a digital chapter as shown above.
 Other times, you might want to request a chapter from a book that doesn't show up at all in OneSearch.
 In these situations, you can still request a digital book chapter through Interlibrary Loan.
 Simply follow the steps listed on this page but select "Book Chapter" in your Interlibrary Loan account instead of "Article."

-Online students can use Interlibrary Loan to get print books sent to them from the King Library collection and libraries around the world.
-Interlibrary Loan can also be used to request articles and microfiche.
+Distance students and distance faculty can use Interlibrary Loan to get physical books, electronic articles, and microfiche sent to them from the King Library collection and libraries around the world.
 Here's some information on Interlibrary Loan:

 First Time Users

 First time users need to set up an account with Interlibrary Loan.
 You can access your Interlibrary Loan account by clicking on this link.
 You can also click on "Accounts" in the upper right corner of the library's homepage.